Nicoesmall/cs207-project/README.md

-# cs207-project
+# CS207 Theremin-project
-NaV-1 Arduino Synthesizer
+Arduino Theremin

 ## Configuration Instructions
 This is where I will tell you how I built my project -- including pictures and whatnot!